 There are many different poultry choices that can be raised on your homestead or hobby farm these days.
 If you are thinking about adding ducks to your country life, then you may find this article helpful.
 It is all about ducks!
-Baby duck care for beginners, reasons why to consider ducks and adult duck care.
+Baby duck care for beginners, reasons why to consider ducks and where to read about adult duck care.

 Baby Duck Care for Beginners Vocab